Concealed Handgun License Class

 - has not, in the 10 years preceding the date of application, been adjudicated as having engaged in delinquent conduct violating a penal law in the grade of felony

 - has not made any material misrepresentation, or failed to disclose any material fact, in an application submitted pursuant to Section 411.174 or in a request for application submitted pursuant to Section 411.175

 - Determine your eligibility.

-When the class is finished, the instructor will give you a signed form LTC-100.
+- When the class is finished, you will be given a form LTC-101.

 - Wait.
 The average time is three weeks.
 They process about 2000 each month.

 The State of Texas is very supportive of the Concealed Handgun program, and makes it as easy as possible, within the framework of a government agency.

 State law sets the eligibility requirements, fees, the content of the course, the written test, the shooting proficiency, and all paperwork, as well

 as licensing of individuals to teach the courses.